 *No matter how much luminous flux the bulb emits, the maximum light intensity must not exceed 1000 cd.

 Cut-off luminaire: Expressways, main roads leading to large public buildings, roads in city centers or commercial centers, and large traffic hubs

 Non-cut-off luminaire: As diffuse and decorative lights, they are suitable for garden lighting or sidewalk lighting.

-The standards of LED lights may vary, but there are some common standards for street lighting to achieve the best lighting effect.
-Considering the road types, there are many things to consider, such as the required lamp types, how to prevent glare, the value of the maximum light intensity, and so on.
+The standards of LED lights may vary, but there are some common standards to achieve the best lighting effect.
+Things to consider may include required lamp types, how to prevent glare, the value of the maximum light intensity, and so on.
 If you are not clear about any one of the above questions, you can come to Mokolight where you can get professional consultation.
 Mokolight has put efforts into the development of LED lighting for more than 16 years and produced top-notch LED lights.
 We are clear about the standards of street lighting and which product suit your project best.
 And our products are all certified and strictly tested.
 You will be sure to find LED street lights of the highest quality that will light up the roads in the most appropriate way.